Giving Hope and Extending life

 The ALTMEDCARE Medical Centre has many success stories, despite the fact that many of the patients were told that they cannot be cured.
 The Medical Centre has treated patients from all walks of life and many countries throughout Africa and worldwide, for example, England, Germany, France, Poland, Switzerland, Canada and the USA.

-The LXM Humanitarian Foundation is governed by the two directors, Dr Gunn and Dr Phillips.
+The LXM Humanitarian Foundation is governed by Dr Phillips.
 They also work in and for, the ALTMEDCARE INTERNATIONAL Medical Centre, together with other totally dedicated staff members.
 The LXM HF has not been funded by anyone else except the founders, who are not financially resourced enough to pay for all the patients who cannot afford some or all of the treatment programs.
 These patients desperately seek the help and financial assistance of philanthropic and benevolent individuals, organizations, charities, churches and corporations.

 Donated funds, no matter how small or large, will be used to pay for the treatment programs.
 A patient’s treatment program can range from R5,000 – R15,000 per week and the average length of treatment is 4 – 12 weeks.
 If patients respond well to treatment, for example, remission, marked improvement or stabilization of their condition, then they enter the maintenance and monitoring phase of the treatment program where they come once a week or once a month for treatment and assessments, or they continue with treatment in their home towns.
 Donor funding will also be used for research and the development of medical devices which may assist with the treatment of these life threatening and debilitating diseases.